 North Georgia Waterfalls

 The opening photo in this hub is called "Top Half of Toccoa Waterfalls".
 Not only did I found the top of the waterfall to be unique and different, but it is also one of the first photo's I took of a waterfall using my Nikon D3100 camera.
-Since I was not use to working with my new lens, trying to figure out which one I should use, was a bit of a challenge for me.
+Since I was not use to working with my new camera and the different lens, trying to figure out which one I should use, was a bit of a challenge for me.
 But luckily that day I was able to take a few photos that I really liked.

 Toccoa was founded in 1907 and is located at the foot hills of the Northeast Georgia Mountains.
 It is located on a Christian College Campus in Toccoa, Georgia.
 On campus it is a short walk that leads you to Waterfalls that are 186 feet high.
 They say that the Toccoa means "Beautiful" in Cherokee, and let me tell you it is without a doubt Beautiful!